aspose-tasks/Aspose.Tasks-Documentation/net/release-notes/release-notes-2015/aspose-tasks-for-net-8-8-1-release-notes/_index.md

 have supported export and import Project Data for HTML format.
 It will allow to work with GroupDocs Editor <https://groupdocs.com>.
-Also we have implemented Task ExtendedAttributes and ExtendedAttributeDefinitions reading from MS Project Server.
+Also we have implemented Task ExtendedAttributes and ExtendedAttributeDefinitions reading from Microsoft Project Server.
 About ten bugs have been fixed.
 Please see the list of changes below.

-Also we have implemented Task ExtendedAttributes and ExtendedAttributeDefinitions reading from MS Project Server.
+Also we have implemented Task ExtendedAttributes and ExtendedAttributeDefinitions reading from Microsoft Project Server.
 About ten bugs have been fixed.
 Please see the list of changes below.
 ## **All Changes**
 All Changes